Friday, February 9, 2024

 The Jerusalem Post article about ISGAP's accusations indicated that their report not only went to Texas A&M but also to the U.S. Nuclear Regulatory Commission, Governor Abbot of Texas, and Senator Ted Cruse (R-Texas).
 Considering the recipients of the report and review of the ISGAP website provides insight on their research and influence priorities.
 Analysis for the ISGAP report Follow the Money: Qatar Funding of Higher Education started in 2012 and led to a presentation to U.S. DOJ officials in 2019 claiming that Qatar was secretly funding U.S. institutions in order to foment anti-Semitism and anti-democratic ideals.
 Charles Asher Small, founder and director of ISGAP, published Unreported Foreign Donations to Universities Foment Anti-Semitism as an "Opinion" piece in Newsweek in October of 2020.
 The opinion references U.S. Department of Justice and Department of Education review but there is no record of action on their parts.

 The persistence of ISGAP in attacking Qatar coupled with the lack of response from U.S. governmental agencies may indicate that the previous reports were not found credible or that U.S. interests in maintaining positive relations with Qatar counter-balanced ISGAP's assertions.
-Having worked for Qatar Foundation and now watching the political dynamics underway in the U.S., my belief is that the decision was more political than rational.
+However, critique of relations with Qatar emerged again during the House Education and the Workforce Committee hearing where Northwestern University's President was called to respond to accusations of passivity in response to pro-Palestinian demonstrations on its campus.
+Having worked for Qatar Foundation and now watching the political dynamics underway in the U.S., my belief is that the attacks of Qatar are more political than rational.
 What may have happened is that ISGAP's goal to undermine Qatar's role in negotiating toward a conclusion of the 2023-24 Israel v.
-Hamas war, including advocacy for a 2-state solution, finally fell on the fertile ground of conservativism and isolationism of Texas.
+Hamas war, including advocacy for a 2-state solution, finally fell on the fertile ground of conservativism and isolationism of Texas and in the U.S. House Committee.

 Whether the Texas decision was about unsettling times in the Middle East and wanting to focus on U.S. interests or the result of a U.S. partisan group's intervention, a mutually beneficial educational partnership is now lost.
 Ripples elsewhere could result in undermining one of the best forms of knowledge diplomacy available to the U.S.